Jammu University NON CBCS Geography 1st Semester Previous Year Question Paper

 1.4 Geography and Other Disciplines

-• Geology: Earth's structure and processes.
+• Geology: Helps understand Earth’s structure and origin.

-• Economics: Resource distribution and trade.
+• Economics: Deals with resource distribution and global trade.

 Unit II: Theories of Earth’s Origin and Dynamics